ontop/ontop-tutorial/mapping/foreign-keys.md

 Foreign keys play a crucial for optimizing the saturated mapping assertions by doing some query containment checks.

-Let us consider the case of `foaf:Person` as discussed during the talk.
+Let us consider the case of `foaf:Person`.
 If you run the following SPARQL query in the absence of foreign keys:

 ```sparql